 As a keepsake, Fedyuninsky presented Nina Pavlovna a ladies' watch with a dedication: "To N. P. Petrova from the commander of the army Fedyuninsky.
 March 14, 1945" He also handed her a new personalized sniper rifle with a telescopic sight.

 Meanwhile, the war continued.
 The units of the regiment were getting closer and closer to Danzig.
 On the way, there was an altitude with a mark of 141.7.
 The enemy held it tight.
-In the battles for this altitude, Nina Petrova was at the forefront of the attackers and noticed three Nazis in a deep and wide crater.
+Nina Petrova was at the forefront of the attackers and noticed three Nazis in a deep and wide crater.
 They lay face down, waiting for the night, to escape to their troops.
 She pointed a rifle at them and ordered them to raise their hands.
 The Germans jumped up, threw down their weapons, raised their hands.
 Nina Pavlovna, taking their submachine guns, led the prisoners to the battalion commander.
 In addition, she killed fifteen Nazis from a sniper rifle in this battle.
 For this, by order of April 2, 1945, the brave woman was awarded the Order of the Patriotic War, 2nd class.

 May 1945 was approaching.
 After an eight-day forced march, the regiment took up defensive positions on the eastern coast of the Stettin Bay.
 Everyone felt that the war would soon be over.
 However, the closer the Victory was, the more fatigue affected.
 Nina Pavlovna wrote to her daughter,

 "My dear, dear daughter!
 I'm tired of fighting, baby.
 After all, it is already the fourth year at the Front.
 I can't wait till we finish this damned war and return home.
 How I want to hug you, kiss my dear granddaughter!
 Maybe we'll live to see this happy day.